Triple treat: Eclipse, comet, full moon all coming Friday night

-USA TODAY - Skywatchers will enjoy a rare space triple-header Friday night and early Saturday morning: A "penumbra" lunar eclipse during the full "snow" moon — and the flyby of a comet.
+Skywatchers will enjoy a rare space triple-header Friday night and early Saturday morning: A "penumbral" lunar eclipse during the full "snow" moon — and the flyby of a comet.

 Here's a look at what you will see if you set your eyes to the night sky: